DienDoesData/Return-Rate-Analysis/README.md

 # Superstore Return-Rate Analysis

 ## Project Goal
-The goal of this project was to analyze customer return patterns at the Superstore to identify the root causes of returned orders.
+The goal of this project was to analyze customer return patterns for E-commerce website.
+Our goal identify the root causes of returned orders.
 The CEO requested a clear understanding of why returns are occurring at such a high rate and what strategic actions can be taken to reduce them.
 The analysis aimed to quantify the financial and operational impact of returns and to provide data-driven insights that support process improvements.
 <img src="dashboard.png" />

 ## Tools Used